Meloe

 Meloe is a genus of blister beetles commonly referred to as oil beetles.
-The name derives from their defensive strategy: when threatened by collectors or predators they release oily droplets of hemolymph from their joints (legs, neck, and antennae).
+The name derives from their defensive strategy: when threatened they release oily droplets of hemolymph from their joints (legs, neck, and antennae).
 This fluid is bright orange and contains cantharidin, a poisonous chemical compound.
 Wiping the chemical on skin can cause blistering and painful swelling of the skin.
-This defensive strategy is not exclusive to this genus; all meloids posses and exude cantharidin upon threat.
+This defensive strategy is not exclusive to this genus; all meloids possess and exude cantharidin upon threat.